-Olivier Kayser - Founder and Managing Director
+Olivier Kayser - Founding Partner

 From 2003 to 2008, he was a VP of Ashoka, launching its France and UK operations, creating the global Ashoka Support Network and advising its Full Economic Citizenship Initiative.
 He was a senior partner at McKinsey for 18 years in Europe, the US and Asia.
 At age 23, he founded TER a consulting firm serving French public sector clients.
 He also lived a year in a small village in Belize.
 Olivier is a board member of two multi-billion Euros companies and non-profits, including GAIN until April 2013.
 Olivier graduated from HEC in 1979.

-François Lepicard - Network Partner
+François Lepicard - Senior Partner

 François has spent 11 years as top management consultant with McKinsey of which he was a partner, and 5 years as a venture capitalist in Occam, the fund management company he created.
 François was during two years CEO of Zenops, a games development company.
 At Hystra, François has led Hystra’s work of access to energy for photovoltaic products and Hystra study "Leveraging ICT for the Base of the Pyramid".

-Lucie Klarsfeld McGrath - Senior Project Manager
+Lucie Klarsfeld McGrath - Partner

-Simon Brossard - Consultant
+Simon Brossard - Project Manager

 Simon joined Hystra in 2012, and has worked in the sanitation, agriculture, nutrition, and energy fields.
 He has also done extensive work with public-private alliances.
 Prior to Hystra, Simon's professional experience includes consulting for a microfinance institution in India.
 He also worked for medical startup in the US and the French bank Société Générale.
 Simon holds a Master in Management from ESSEC Paris, a Master in Development Economics from the Paris School of Economics, and was a visiting graduate student at UC Berkeley.

-Robin Bonsey - Consultant
+Robin Bonsey - Project Manager

 Robin joined Hystra in 2013.
 Since then his work has included the fields of safe water, mobility, nutrition and agriculture.
 His previous professional experience includes social business in the industrial group Air Liquide, and consulting in social responsibility for Alstom.
 He was also junior extra-financial analyst at Amundi Asset Management.
 This experience among large corporations led him to join Hystra to better steer organizations toward a positive social and environmental impact.
 Robin is a graduate of HEC Paris, where he specialized in sustainable development.